Hotel investors battle for yield as sector heats up

 Prestige ‘trophy’ hotels in cities like New York, London and Paris will continue to be in demand, executives at the Berlin conference said, as institutions or high net worth individuals seek assets that will still be standing in 50 years’ time.

-But with travelers still keeping a eye on costs, the higher yields right now are in the budget sector.
-Chains such as Marriott (MAR.O) say growth in their room numbers will be mainly at the economy end.
+But with travellers still keeping a eye on costs, the higher yields right now are in the budget sector.
+Chains such as Marriott say growth in their room numbers will be mainly at the economy end.

 “There’s a shortage of good quality economy product, I think we’ll see more build in that sector,” Patrick Fitzgibbon, senior vice president development, Europe & Africa at Hilton, told Reuters.